 Last fall, a wine and charcuterie restaurant opened in a nearby city.
 Even though my friends and I tend to be more beer and bonfire types, we decided to check it out.
 Although I felt mildly silly saying the word charcuterie repeatedly, the food was delicious (as were the cocktails).
+It’s actually more fun (and more economical) to pretend you are fancy by serving charcuterie at home.

 Don’t let the fancy French name fool you, charcuterie is really just a thoughtfully-assembled cheese and meat board.
 Charcuterie is also the perfect way to pull together a simple, but classy, spread for a cocktail party with friends.